“Hi, my name is Bob and I am a perfectionist.”

 I’d be the one leading the meetings.

 According to the Davidson Institute for Talent Development:

 “Perfectionism is… a combination of the desire to be perfect, the fear of not being able to be perfect, and the sense that personal acceptance hinges on being perfect.“

-Looking at this definition, you can see why those that tend towards being a perfectionist have such a difficult time accepting anything less than perfection.
+Looking at this definition, you can see why those that tend toward being a perfectionist have such a difficult time accepting anything less than perfection.

-Millions of people suffer from this “malady” across the Globe and it can have dire consequences in their ability to produce at work or at home, and can even lead to relationship issues in it’s most severe form.
+Millions of people suffer from this “malady” across the Globe and it can have dire consequences on their ability to produce at work or at home, and can even lead to relationship issues in its most severe form.

 How Perfectionism Will Cripple Your Online Marketing Business

 For online marketers, perfectionism can be particularly damaging.